cpouchon/ORTHOSKIM/README.md

 > * **reformate:** Extract and reformate the scaffold fasta file for each taxa.
 A Samples/ subdirectory is generated containing all taxa contig files.

-> * **stat_assembly:** Compute summary statistics of assemblies using QUAST.
-Graphs and a table with information over the contigs number, the contigs size, the GC content, the N50 value are generated.
+> * **statistic_assembly:** Compute summary statistics of cleaned assemblies.
+Informations over the contigs number, the contigs size, the GC content, the N50 value are generated.

-> * **stat_capture:** Compute summary statistics of extraction.
+> * **statistic_capture:** Compute summary statistics of extraction.
 A file (target_report.log) is generated including the taxa recovery, the mean size and the range size by gene.
 Multiple targets (-t) can be set.

 **-t (targets):** targeted regions by the mode (-m) used.